PipeItToDevNull/PLN/README.md

 ### Callouts
 - Danger is a unique design now
 - Callouts are condensed
+- Idea has been added
+- Links has been added, I use it for holding a DV backlinks query as opposed to the native block at the bottom of notes.

 ### Calendar plugin
 - It has been condensed
 - More colour

 ### Folders
-- Folder colours are applied automatically, I may change the order or remove some colours that are too close in shade to eachother though.
+- Folder colours are applied automatically, iterating over `n`

 ### Highlights and text colours
+The original snippet came from soggymuse but it only worked in LP.
+I expanded it to work in Reading view and added many more forms to it.

 ```markdown
 ==Yellow==